wanyuenmei/quilt/stitch/README.md

 However, if the file content specified by `filepathToContent` changes, Quilt will destroy the old container and boot a new one with the proper files.

 The files are installed with permissions `0644`.
+Parent directories are automatically created.

 ### Container.hostname()